qidanrui/MassGen/README.md

 #### Interactive Multi-turn Mode

-MASS supports an interactive mode where you can have ongoing conversations with the system:
+MassGen supports an interactive mode where you can have ongoing conversations with the system:

 ```bash
 # Start interactive mode with multiple agents